wraabe/DHisWhat/whatisdh_ac.md

 didn't quite grasp it.

 ### Coming to an Understanding

 You would think that having a solid definition, and understanding that definition would then allow you to understand the topic under consideration, it didn't.
 It caused me more confusion.
 Until, I read another article by Mark Sample called, *The Digital Humanities is not About Building, It's About Sharing.* In the article Sample states,
->The heart of the digital humanities is not the production of knowledge; it's the *reproduction* of knowledge
+>"The heart of the digital humanities is not the production of knowledge; it's the *reproduction* of knowledge." [@Sample2011]
 That quote solidified everything to me.
 Digital Humanities was about changing the way that knowledge is presented.
 It's changing the way that people think about presenting the knowledge that they've gathered.
 Three weeks ago I never would have thought I'd be